#1.Stuart Weitzman Tall Riding Boot

 #3.ARIAT V Sport Zip Tall Riding Boot

 Another great option when it comes to the best tall riding boots is the Ariat V Sport Zip.
-This is an 18 inch boot which we would consider great for tall people.
-It has a full leather lining and made of full grain leather.
-We really like that it has this stretch lining that makes it has a very moldable fit.
+This is an 18-inch boot which we would consider great for tall people.
+It has a full leather lining and is made of full-grain leather.
+We really like that it has this stretch lining that makes it a very moldable fit.
 The leather will stretch into the contours of your feet.

-Yes, it does take a little while to full break in, but we think that it is totally worth it.
+Yes, it does take a little while to fully break-in, but we think that it is totally worth it.
 And best of all, the Ariat boot is designed with performance and riding in mind first.
-The boots we recommended above are more lifestyle boots first, but we think the Ariat is definitely more of a performance oriented tall riding boot.
+The boots we recommended above are more lifestyle boots first, but we think the Ariat is definitely more of a performance-oriented tall riding boot.

 #4.Cole Haan Women’s Avalon Tall Riding Boot

-We like the hree buckles on the side, which definitely serve as more of a style thing that actually being practical.
-Of course you can use it to tighten it around your calves, if you want a snug fit.
+We like the three buckles on the side, which definitely serve as more of a style thing than actually being practical.
+Of course, you can use it to tighten it around your calves, if you want a snug fit.
 The only real annoying thing is that there is no zipper on this boot, so it is always kind of a struggle to get it on and off.
 But luckily the stretchy suede helps a bit.

 #5.EquiStar Rubber Tall Riding Black Boots